 7. Inductive Reasoning

-Arthur Jensen proposed a hierarchical model of intelligence consisting of abilities operating at two levels, called Level -I and Level-II.
+Arthur Jensen proposed a hierarchical model of intelligence consisting of abilities operating at two levels, called Level 1 and Level 2.
 Level I is associative learning in which output is more or less similar to the input.
 For example- rote learning and memory.
-Level II is called Cognitive Competence, involves high order skills as they transform the input to produce an effective output.
+Level II is called Cognitive Competence, which involves high-order skills as they transform the input to produce an effective output.

 1. Intellectual Deficiency also knowns as Mentally Challenged or Mentally Retarded.

-2. Intellectual Giftedness- Intellectually gifted individuals show higher performance because of their outstanding potentialities.
+2. Intellectual Giftedness- Intellectually gifted individuals show higher performance because of their outstanding potential.